home-assistant/addons/mariadb/DOCS.md

 ### Option: `parameters.innodb_buffer_pool_size` (optional)

-During Home Assistant schema updates some people experienced [errors][migration-issues] on large databases.
-Increasing this value can help if there is RAM available.
+Some users have experienced [errors][migration-issues] during Home Assistant schema updates on large databases.
+Increasing this value from the default 128M can help if there is RAM available.

 ## Home Assistant Configuration